-No paper of any kind may be added to a Bible/Notebook used in testing.
+No paper, or cross reference notes of any kind may be added to a Bible/Notebook used in testing.

 Photocopied or computer printout pages of the Bible text are allowed.
 However, margins must be no more than 1in.
 You can find one already color-coded available for download on the Texas Bible Bowl website.

 Quote listings and heading listings are not allowed.

 EACH PARTICIPANT IS TO BRING A BIBLE.
 Extras are not provided by Texas Bible Bowl.
 (Coaches might like to bring an extra.)